jekymin8232/vitalguardai-com/README.md

 While financial support for developers is important, I believe it is equally important to create an environment in which developers can sustainably continue their work and remain independent.
 With this in mind, I am carefully exploring long-term pathways that can help establish a stable foundation for my research and international contributions, including options such as O-1 and EB-1A.

-I believe that obtaining O-1 and EB-1A status could provide one of the viable paths toward establishing a sustainable, self-reliant foundation for my long-term research and development work.
+I believe that obtaining EB-1A status could help establish a sustainable and self-reliant foundation that would enable me to continue my independent research and development efforts over the long term.

 **As the saying goes, "There is no such thing as a free lunch."
 The open-source ecosystem is sustained by someone's time, effort, and long-term dedication.**